 Motor Vehicle Regulations

 During the academic year students, faculty and staff who wish to park in the campus core must display an appropriate parking permit on their vehicles.
 Parking permits may be purchased from the Department of Public Safety for $60.00.
-For more information, please visit Mills Parking and Transportation Regulations.
+For more information, please visit vehicle permits.

 Regular visitors to the campus, such as swimmers or dog walkers, are required to purchase a parking permit.
 Visitors may park in the Richards gate parking lot only.
 Short term visitors, such as conference guests, or others that are visiting the campus for one day or less, may obtain a courtesy parking pass from the Department of Public Safety gate house upon entering the campus.